manacute/Runtime-Terror-C4/README.md

 Use the `mouse` to navigate the game interface and play the game.

 ## Installation
-To play 4-in-a-row, you must have Python and Pygame installed.
+To play 4-in-a-row, you must have `Python` and `Pygame` installed.

 ### For Windows
 Download the folder of the repo (all files must be present).
-Once that is done open the folder and double-click the 'main.py' file to play.
+Once that is done open the folder and double-click the `main.py` file to play.
 Happy Playing!

 ### For Mac OS X
-Download the folder, open main.py and run the module in python.
+Download the folder, open `main.py` and run the module in `python`.

 ## Contributing
 ### Contributors